 We want our outdoor musical instruments to be fun and easy to play for all age groups from Pre-schoolers to Seniors.

-The dimensions for all Percussion Play instruments can be found under the 'More Information & Downloads' tab on each individual product page.
+The dimensions for all Percussion Play instruments can be found under the Instrument Information tab 'Dimensions' on each individual product page.
 See our Duo as an example.

 From what materials are Percussion Play instruments made?